 A major strength of Wix is it lets you build your site around your content.
 Regardless of the website builder you’re using, the best way to perform well in search results is to be interesting and/or useful.
 Google isn’t interested in sites trying to game the system.
 Focus on your site, conduct smart SEO, and the results will come.

-You may have heard that Wix isn’t good for SEO.
-That used to be the case, but it certainly isn’t now.
 The proof is in the pudding.
 It’s all well and good talking about SEO theory, but what matters is results.
 Here are some examples of Wix websites outperforming their competitors in search results.

 The Cuts & Bruises Barbershop in London.
 Type ‘barbers stoke newington’ and there they are right at the top.
 They even feature in Google Maps!
 Cuts & Bruises is an excellent example of ranking for the right keywords, rather than the most popular.